sagannotcarl/nnpn-static/site/content/programs/national-showcase-of-new-plays/_index.md

 Core and Associate [Member Theaters](http://nnpn.org/member-theaters/), Affiliated Artists from the [Playwright Residency/Collaboration Fund](http://nnpn.org/programs/collaboration-fund/) and [Rolling World Premiere](http://nnpn.org/programs/rolling-world-premieres/) programs, Showcase Finalists from the previous year, and selected [partner organizations](http://nnpn.org/about/partner-organizations/) submit scripts to be considered.
 The five plays presented as staged readings at the Showcase are selected by a panel of theater-makers from the Network's constituencies assembled by the Programs Director and Showcase Co-Chairs.
 NNPN Showcase readings are are cast and produced by the Core Member hosting the event, in partnership with the playwrights, submitting theaters as applicable, and NNPN staff.

 Prospective Member Theaters, the [Ambassadors Council](http://nnpn.org/about/ambassadors-council/), [Affiliated Artists](http://nnpn.org/affiliated-artists/), and other industry professionals are invited to join our Core and Associate Members at the Showcase.
 More than 90% of the plays featured in Showcase have received a production within the next three seasons, many of them supported as NNPN Rolling World Premieres.

+The 2022 Showcase of New Plays will be hosted by Core Member Theater [Phoenix Theatre Cultural Center](https://www.phoenixtheatre.org/) in Indianapolis, Indiana, June 10 & 11, 2022.